 You can get more bang for your Buzzsumo buck by using the data you collect to find other content.
-Instead of settling on the first handful of results, click onto the article and route around the blog it’s published on.
+Instead of settling on the first handful of results, click on the article and route around the blog it’s published on.

 Can you find any other blog posts that might be less shared than the article you originally found?
 (Plug the new URL into Buzzsumo to find how many shares it has.)

-Since you’re not sharing over-promoted content that your client’s audience may have seen before, you’re proving your client as an industry leader, and offering value their audience might not find elsewhere.
+Since you’re not sharing over-promoted content that your client’s audience may have seen before, you’re proving your client as an industry leader and offering value their audience might not find elsewhere.